"PLAYFUL MUSIC TEACHING, LEARNING AND MUSICIANSHIP

 Facilitation of a music education ‘Professional Learning Community’ for primary school teachers.

-This new 10-week course is provided for Primary School teachers who wish to develop their own musical skills and understanding, while also focusing on playful teaching and learning strategies aligned with the Irish Primary Music Curriculum.
+This 8-week course is provided for Primary School teachers who wish to develop their own musical skills and understanding, while also focusing on playful teaching and learning strategies aligned with the Irish Primary Music Curriculum.

 Participation will aid teachers in developing confidence for teaching and understanding music of relevance to their Primary school classrooms.